Vivian-great/Vivian-great.github.io/about.md

 .
 A part of a Key-User group that effectively migrated/transmitted to a new Business Enterprise Software Application – SAP, at Lafarge Africa Plc. - Year 2018.

-I am an adent lover of good and artistic food, a skilled music and movie critic who loves to travel and explore other cultures.
+I am an ardent lover of good and artistic food, a skilled music and movie critic who loves to travel and explore other cultures.

 Most importantly, i am a proud mother of two active and joyful boys.